12 Interactive Board Books That Will Engage Your Baby With Reading

 Interactive Element: Lift the Flap

 Dear Zoo is a book that both of my kids loved when they were babies.
 Lift the flaps to find the animal that was sent from the zoo.
+Lift the flaps to help the narrator find the perfect pet.
 Babies love lifting flaps.
-This one has sturdy flaps that will survive rough hands.
+This book has sturdy flaps that will survive rough hands.
 Our one copy has survived both of my kids (unlike some others).

 Bedtime Bear by Patricia Hegarty